impierce/credential-converter/README.md

         custom_mapping_path: "res/custom_mapping.json".to_string(),
 ```

-## Keyboard & mouse layout
+### Keyboard & mouse layout
-// keys and perhaps a screenshot here x
+Use the up and down arrows, tab or F2 to navigate between prompts.
+The left and right arrows enable you the choose from the tabbers.
 ## Contributing
 Feel free to fork this repository, submit issues, and make pull requests.
 Any contributions are welcome and appreciated.